 - Dissertation.
 Choose, undertake and report upon a major investigation of a selected topic relevant to the sport, health and exercise industry.

 Applicants should have a relevant New Diploma, GNVQ Advanced, A levels, NVQ Level 3, UCAS tariff of 120, completion of a course over two years at Level 3, or completion of an Access course.
-Plus GCSEs in Maths and English or other appropriate awards at grades A* - C. Mature students (21+) without formal qualifications may apply and may be asked to take a written test.
+Plus GCSEs in Maths and English or other appropriate awards at either grades A* - C or grade five and above.
+Mature students (21+) without formal qualifications may apply and may be asked to take a written test.
 All applicants may be required to undertake tests in literacy and application of number.
 Applicants whose first language is not English will be required to show an IELTscore of at least 6.0.